aspnetzero/documents/blog-posts/en/integrating-azure-active-directory-with-asp.net-zero.md

 ## OpenId Connect Login
 ASP.NET Zero provides an integrated OpenID Connect Login in addition to social logins.
 This configuration is modifiable in the `appsettings.json` file.

-You can grant tenants permission to modify social login settings.
+Each tenant can also configure OpenID Connect settings for their own account.
 To enable this feature, set the `AllowSocialLoginSettingsPerTenant` value to **true** in the `appsettings.json` file.
 For other social login configurations, please refer to [Features Mvc Core Social Logins](https://docs.aspnetzero.com/en/aspnet-core-mvc/latest/Features-Mvc-Core-Social-Logins) document.

 ```json
  "OpenId": {